-All emergencies should be reported to Campus Security by dialing 619-836-9068.
-To contact the police, dial 9-1-1.
+All emergencies should be reported by contacting the police, dial 9-1-1.

 CRISIS INTERVENTION TEAM

 If an individual is identified as being a potential threat, NewSchool will convene a multidisciplinary threat assessment team to intervene with the individual and will take whatever action necessary to prevent acts of aggression and/or violence.
 For cases involving students, this team may consist of the President, Chief Academic Officer, Student Life Manager, Human Resources, Facilities Manager, and Academic Advising.